AD | Featured

 Comfy and intimate seating is one of the most important elements in setting an inviting tone.
 Keep ample seating available in common areas, place your seating close enough together that people can easily converse and don’t have too many objects that interrupt the conversation space.
 Matched living room sets are an awesome choice for the unified feel they provide, but prioritise comfort over looks for best results.

 Bring in a rug (or several)

-Area rugs are a kind of “secret sauce” that make many different kinds of decor schemes work.
-They’re perfect for creating a color palette that compliments your furniture and wallpaper, and they generally soften the look of a room to create a friendly and intimate atmosphere.
+Area rugs are a kind of “secret sauce” that makes many different kinds of decor schemes work.
+They’re perfect for creating a colour palette that compliments your furniture and wallpaper, and they generally soften the look of a room to create a friendly and intimate atmosphere.
 Don’t think that you have to use only one rug per room, either.
 They can provide a great way to separate areas of a room, especially in spaces like studio apartments.

 Kick out the clutter

 A room will never be as inviting if a guest has to move a stack of envelopes off the coffee table to set their drink down.
 Make it a weekly (or daily) mission to rid clutter from your spaces, particularly in ones where you often have guests.
 Pro tip: It helps to establish spaces for items that often contribute to clutter, such as a basket for mail or a coat rack for outerwear.

 The bathroom usually doesn’t require complex decor, but a few well-chosen accent pieces here and there will go a long way toward making your bathroom a comfortable one.
 Lighting is something that’s particularly important in the bathroom.
 It’s generally good to keep bathroom lights soft to avoid the clinical feel of an overly-bright bathroom.